tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 };
 ```

-### Switching languages
+### Switching Languages

-For switching locales use the following code:
+For switching languages use the following code:

 ```tsx
 'use client';